 The SLICE Framework

 On this page, we provide complete documentation of SLICE from the script writer's viewpoint.
 In principle, this will be enough to write a new SLICE application from scratch, although the script writer will certainly benefit from looking at existing applications.
 Documentation for the existing apps - both for users and script writers - is included in the web pages for those applications.
-Source code for those apps - that is, the XML document and Python scripts - is included in the SLICE distribution.
+Source code for those apps - that is, the XML document and Python (or, in some cases, XL) scripts - is included in the SLICE distribution.

 High-level architecture: An overview of the architecture.
 New!
 Video tutorial: